ByteProject/Puny-BuildTools/README.md

 I also recommend editing the file `test.sh`.
 This is the script that you launch when you quickly want to test something after you changed the source code.
 It created z3 and z5 versions of your games and then automatically launches Frotz on Windows to test the z3 version.
 The path to Frotz is hardcoded and likely differs from your path, change it so that it fits.

 Last file to edit for now would be `bundle.sh`, but only if you're not inside WSL2.
 If you're on Linux, you might want to change the `$windesk` variable to the path of your desktop.
-If you are using WSL2, you already defined `$windesk` in `.bashrc` and needn't worry about it in the bundle shell script.
+If you are using WSL2, you already defined `$windesk` in `.bashrc` and needn't worry about it in the bundled shell script.

 ## Usage